quezlow/DungeonCore/Docs/DESIGN_CANON.md

 ### 27A.
 Native Affinity Lines (60 Monsters, Slot Parity)

 Status: SHIPPED.
-Verified: <date of landing>.
+Verified: 2026-07 (landing date unrecorded; placeholder resolved by the 2026-07-29 dev-plan audit).

 Each core type owns ten unique native monsters -- distinct creatures, sprites and copy per type, nothing shared but the numbers.
 Ten rank slots common to all